stagedml/pylightnix/docs/Reference.md

 `Path` is an alias for string.
 It is used in pylightnix to tell the typechecker that a given string contains a filesystem path.

+<a name="pylightnix.types.SPath"></a>
+## `SPath` Objects

+`SPath` is an alias for string.
+It is used in pylightnix to tell the typechecker that a given string contains a path to storage.

 <a name="pylightnix.types.Hash"></a>
 ## `Hash` Objects